 - I’ve been declined because of a payday loan

-Can I get a mortgage after payday loans?
+Can I get a mortgage after using payday loans?

-The short answer is yes, getting a mortgage after using payday loans is possible.
-It’s worth noting that you won’t have the same flexibility when compared to borrowers who’ve never used payday loans.
+The short answer is yes, getting a mortgage after using payday loans is possible, but it can be difficult.
+Furthermore, you won’t have the same flexibility as borrowers who have never used payday loans.

 - The frequency of your payday loan use

-- How recent your last payday loan was
+- How recent was your last payday loan?

-- If you’ve had any other credit issues (and their severity)
+- If you’ve had problems with your credit

 Myth: Payday loans will help me get a mortgage

-Although there is a lot of conflicting advice online, (as there is with everything!) a payday loan most certainly does not improve your chances of mortgage approval.
-We’re astounded by the number of people we speak to, that believe taking payday loans increases their chances of getting a mortgage.
+Although there is a lot of conflicting advice online, (as there is with everything!) a payday loan most certainly does not improve your chances of a mortgage.
+We’re astounded by the number of people we speak to, that believe it’s possible to get a mortgage with payday loans.

-Although mortgage lenders will look at your credit score, having payday loans can often result in them declining you a mortgage.
+Although mortgage lenders will check your credit score, using payday loans can result in your mortgage being declined.
 It’s important to remember that lenders will have their own policies in place.
-Credit scores are only used as part of their assessment.
-A lot of lenders shy away from borrowers who use payday loans as it’s easy for them to assume that you’ve been in some tough financial situations which can make you appear high risk.
+Credit scores are only used as part of their assessments.

-The major point here is, you can have the highest credit score possible and still be declined a mortgage.
+The major point here is, that you can have the highest credit score possible and still be declined a mortgage.
 If you’ve used payday loans you simply can’t rely on a great credit score to secure a mortgage.
-Lenders will always prefer a borrower who doesn’t use payday loans as opposed to a borrower applying for a mortgage after payday loans.
+Lenders will always prefer a borrower who doesn’t use payday loans as opposed to a borrower who relies on payday loans.